Pork and Beans (song): Commercial performance

 In terms of chart performance, "Pork and Beans" is one of Weezer's most successful singles in its 25-year career.
 Debuting at number 19, the song reached number one on the Billboard Hot Modern Rock Tracks charts in only its third week on the charts.
-It became the group's ninth Top 10 hit on this chart and third number one overall and spent 11 weeks at number one, making it one of only 17 songs to ever sit at number one on that particular chart for 10 weeks or longer and one of three songs to have spent 11 weeks at number one.
+It became the group's ninth top 10 hit on this chart and third number one overall and spent 11 weeks at number one, making it one of only 17 songs to ever sit at number one on that particular chart for 10 weeks or longer and one of three songs to have spent 11 weeks at number one.
 It also represented its fastest rising single ever, reaching number one after a mere 11 days after release.
 It debuted at number 39 on the Billboard Hot Mainstream Rock Tracks chart, where it is peaked at number 25 and debuted in the Billboard Hot 100 at number 84 with 17,000 downloads of the song on iTunes and peaked at number 64.
 "Pork and Beans" was voted number one on Toronto radio station 102.1 the Edge's list of Top 102 Songs of 2008.
 This song was number 30 on Rolling Stones list of the 100 Best Songs of 2008.

 In popular culture

-The song was featured in the 2009 film trailers for Yes Man and Whip It!, and is a playable downloadable song for the Rock Band video game series.
+The song was featured in the 2009 film trailers for Yes Man and Whip It!, and was released as downloadable content for the Rock Band video game series.
 It is also a featured song in Dance Dance Revolution Hottest Party 3 and in the Spill.com podcast "The League of Extremely Ordinary Gentlemen".